What about claim-free years?

 Claim-free years transferable since 1-1-2022

-Since 1 January 2022, claim-free years are transferable in certain situations.
-In case of death for example, they can be transferred to the surviving partner.
-Also for lease drivers and drivers who have lived abroad for years, it is now possible to transfer the claim-free years.
-This way, they do not lose their accumulated claim-free years.
-In our blogpost you can read more about this new regulation.
+Since Jan.
+1, 2022, claim-free years are transferable in some situations.
+Upon death, for example, they can be transferred to the surviving partner.
+Also for lease drivers and drivers who have lived abroad for years, it is now possible to transfer claim-free years.
+This way they do not lose their accumulated claim-free years.
+You can read more about this new regulation in our blog post.

 We can be reached via Chat, Whatsapp, phone or email